marklchaves/cme-wordwrapper/README.md

+# cme WordWrapper

-# caught my eye dev - Custom Word Wrapper Plugin
+## caught my eye Custom Word Wrapper Plugin

+Customise how your page title will word wrap.

 This WordPress plugin allows you to decide where a long page title will wrap (break) on smaller devices.